eslint/eslint/docs/rules/prefer-spread.md

 ## Rule Details

-This rule is aimed to flag usage of `Function.prototype.apply()` that can be replaced with the spread operator.
+This rule is aimed to flag usage of `Function.prototype.apply()` in situations where the spread operator could be used instead.

-The following patterns are considered problems:
+## Examples

+Examples of **incorrect** code for this rule:

 ```js
 /*eslint prefer-spread: "error"*/